 PermitsRara National Park Entry Permit

-• Trek through pristine forests of pine, riverside trails, and rhododendron
+• Trek through untouched pine forests, scenic riverside trails, and vibrant rhododendron landscapes

-• Encounter black bears, red pandas, musk deer, and diverse bird species in Rara National Park
+• Spot diverse wildlife, including Himalayan black bears, red pandas, musk deer, and various bird species within Rara National Park

-• Enjoy trekking, camping, and admiring natural beauty on an adventure
+• Enjoy a blend of trekking, camping, and appreciating the natural beauty of the region

 15. Upper Dolpo Trek